RakhithJK/hackerschoice-kb-wiki/Web-Console.md

 To open the console, simply hit the `[F12]` key.
 It should work on every platforms and every browsers.
 You can also use `[Ctrl + Shift + I]` to open the web console.

+> Even if all modern browsers have a web console, it implementation may vary.
+So depending on what you are using, you might see some differences.
+>
+> In this article, I've used Chromium.

 ## Best tabs to know

 There are many tabs in the web console.
 The most useful ones for hacking are: